wizdmio/wizdm/libs/markdown/README.md

 ## Links redirection

-Links are rendered as anchors with the relevan href.
+Links are rendered as anchors with the relevant `[href]` filled in.
 When clicked, the default behavior is prevented to fire the `(navigate)` event instead.
-The url fragment will be passes as a string argument of the event, so, for the receiver to act upon it.
+The url fragment will be passed as a string argument of the event, so, for the receiver to act upon it.

 ## Features
 The renderer implements all the basic capabilities plus few additions such as alignemnt, subscript and superscript and code syntax highlighting thanks to [prismjs](https://github.com/PrismJS/prism).